-Apty’s digital adoption platform aims to make product adoption a snap with engaging onboarding flows and product tours.
+Apty’s DAP aims to make the software adoption process a snap with engaging onboarding workflows and product tours.
 It does this with a mix of on-screen guidance, interactive walkthroughs, and in-app messaging.
-This platform is great for engaging users on your platform to increase product adoption, feature adoption, and conversions.
+This platform is great for engaging users on your platform to increase feature adoption and conversions.

-Where Apty falls down a little is in implementation.
+Where Apty falls down is in software implementation.
 The UI takes some getting used to, and it lacks a lot of common integrations you’d expect to see in this kind of product.

 - Easy to create onboarding flows and product tours